Envira Gallery Documentation

 A: Currently the only Pagination Type that can be used for Dynamic galleries is the On Pagination Click, reloading Page.

 A: Currently the Watermark tab is unavailable for dynamic galleries.
-Since the gallery is dynamic Envira does not currently have a way to confirm if the image has already been watermarked.
+Envira does not currently have a way to confirm if images in dynamic galleries have been watermarked.

 A: Dynamic galleries pulling from a folder will only look for images from the folder specified in the shortcode.
 It will not look into any subdirectories for additional images.
-If you are wanting to pull the images from a subdirectory, you will need to specify that subdirectory like so: [envira-gallery-dynamic id="folder-gallery/subdirectory"]
+If you want to pull images from a subdirectory, you will need to specify that subdirectory in the shortcode, like so: [envira-gallery-dynamic id="folder-gallery/subdirectory"].

-A: For best practices when naming your dynamic shortcodes, it’s always best to not use any characters that can be seen as possible code.
+A: For best practices when naming your dynamic shortcodes, it’s best not to use any characters that can be seen as possible code.
 Things like semi-colons, colons, commas or number signs should be avoided.

 A: First, make sure that the Password Protection Addon is enabled.